nikhilmishra000/fcon/README.md

 In the proceedings of the IEEE International Conference on Robotics and Automation (IROS), 2023.
 ```

-Our dataset, COB-3D-v2, can be downloaded from the [COB-3D homepage](https://sites.google.com/view/cob-3d/).
+The dataset, COB-3D-v2, can be downloaded from our [project page](https://sites.google.com/view/fcon-packing/).

 The shape-completion model we proposed, F-CON, is implemented in `fcon_model.py`.